sebastianluszczek/live-vue-chat/README.md

-# smoothies
+# Live VueJS Chat

-> Vue.js and Firebase application working as live chat.
+Vue.js and Firebase application working as live chat.

-> In future there will be authentication (passportJS).
+In future there will be authentication (passportJS).

 ---